 WiSys Technologies

-Stimuli-Responsive Smart Block Copolymers Improve Dispersion of Titanium Dioxide in Architectural Coatings
+Linear Stimuli-Responsive Block Copolymers as Dispersants and Rheological Modifiers in Architectural Coatings

 WiSys is currently seeking strategic partners in the coatings industry that are interested in co-development opportunities that would ultimately provide a route to market for commercialization of these novel copolymers.